-A natural look and feel to a reconstructed breast can be achieved through a profunda artery perforator (PAP) flap reconstruction at the Breast and Body Center of Austin.
+A natural look and feel to a reconstructed breast can be achieved through a profunda artery perforator (PAP) flap reconstruction at Snyder Plastic Surgery at the Breast and Body Center.
 Our board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV implements a cutting-edge surgical technique, which spares the muscle in your thigh and leaves a scar just beneath the buttocks in a natural crease on the back of your thigh.
 A PAP flap is a breast reconstruction technique uses the blood vessel that runs through the thigh.

 When you do not have enough tissue on your belly, Dr. Snyder may recommend the next best choice, a PAP flap.
 This reconstruction is best suited for women who are not a candidate for the harvesting of their abdominal tissue either because of previous surgeries or because they do not have the volume of abdomen tissue to make a breast.
 This can all be discussed in a private consultation in our Round Rock, or Austin, TX office.
-Breast and Body Center of Austin wants to help you through this transformative surgery.
+Snyder Plastic Surgery at The Breast and Body Center wants to help you through this transformative surgery.
 Call and schedule consultation.

 A PAP flap is a type of breast reconstruction that uses only your own tissue and is performed at an inpatient facility under general anesthesia.
 The breast is reconstructed by Dr. Snyder using skin, fat, and blood vessels from the back of your upper thigh.
 This technique spares the muscle in your thigh and leaves a scar just beneath the buttocks in the natural crease on the back of your thigh.
 The first part of the construction is the harvesting of the tissue via liposuction on the thigh, which is the same technique we use in a thigh lift.
 Then, the breast can be reconstructed with the tissue relocated layer-by-layer to the breast mound.
 Blood vessels are also reconnected at the new breast site.
 A PAP flap usually creates a breast the same volume or larger than the breast that was removed in a mastectomy.